istnanosatlab/istSATviewer/README.md

 3. Using a tool like pavucontrol, change the output of the audio player to DireWolfSink
 4. Run the ./launch.sh script

 A known good audio file is included in the repository, you can use it to test the setup.

 ### GQRX + SDR
 1. Open GQRX and Connect to your SDR
 2. Set the correct frequency and mode (Narrow FM)
-3. Using a tool like pavucontrol change the output of GQRX to DireWolfSink
+3. Using a tool like pavucontrol, change the output of GQRX to DireWolfSink
 4. Run the ./launch.sh script

 ### Custom audio source